ericbulloch/kwmd/tools/linpeas.md

 - Check what cron jobs are listed
 - What groups the current user belong to

 There are many other checks and the list keeps growing.
+I download and follow the instructions found at the [linPEAS repository](https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS).